 Insert data into the table.

 PreparedStatementinterface to insert two data records into thepersontable in the database.
-Perform the following steps:- Create a
+The steps are as follows:- Create a

-PreparedStatementobject namedpsto execute an SQL statement.
-The SQL statement isinsert into person values(?, ?·), where each question mark (?`) is a placeholder that indicates a value to be inserted. - Call the
+PreparedStatementobject namedpsto execute SQL statements.
+The SQL statement isinsert into person values(?, ?), where?is a placeholder indicating that specific values need to be filled in. - Call the

 setString()method to set the first placeholder (the first question mark) toAdam. - Call the

-setInt()method to set the second placeholder (the second question mark) to28. - Execute an update to insert the first data record into the table.
+setInt()method to set the second placeholder (the second question mark) to28. - Execute an update operation to insert the data into the database.

 - Call the

-setInt()method again to set the second placeholder to26. - Execute an update again to insert the second data record into the table.
+setInt()method again to set the second placeholder to26. - Execute an update operation again to insert the second data record into the database.

 PreparedStatement ps = conn.prepareStatement("insert into person values(?, ?)"); ps.setString(1, "Adam"); ps.setInt(2, 28); ps.executeUpdate(); ps.setString(1, "Eve"); ps.setInt(2, 26); ps.executeUpdate();- Create a